-Assets that are held for collection of contractual cash flows where those cash flows represent sole payments of principal and interest, and that are not designated at FVTPL, are measured at amortized cost.
+Assets that are held for collection of contractual cash flows where those cash flows represent sole payments of principal and interest (SPPI), and that are not designated at FVTPL, are measured at amortized cost.
 The carrying amount of these assets is adjusted by any ECL recognized and measured.
 Interest income from these financial assets is included in 'Interest income' using the effective interest rate method.

-Amortized cost financial assets include deposits in banks, and receivables.
+Amortized cost financial assets include deposits in banks, other investments, and receivables.

-Deposits in banks include deposits held at call with a bank and short-term highly liquid investments with original maturities of three months or less from the date of acquisition.
-Receivables consist interest receivable, dividend receivable, and capital shares receivable.
+Deposits in banks include deposits held at call with a bank and short-term highly liquid investments with original maturities of three months or less from the date of acquisition, which are considered as cash and cash equivalents.
+Other investments consist of short-term and long-term deposits with terms of more than 90 days and one year, respectively, from the date of acquisition.
+Receivables consist of interest receivable, due from brokers, capital shares receivable and other receivables.